great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 The following code examples use a SQLite connection string.
 A SQLite connection string connects GX to the SQLite database.

-The following code is an example of a PostgreSQL connection string format:
+The following code is an example of a SQLite connection string format:

 ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_sqlite_data.py connection_string"
 ```